Sports Commentary by Adlai Mudiwa

 On the International scene SKNABA Players are making their mark.
 Young 14 year old Kareem Queely a product of the SKNABA Annual Summer Camp which this year drew over 100 kids, has been signed by European Team Real Madrid.
 Queeley is also a played on the National Under 16 Team of England.

 Dane Rawlins is also another SKNABA product who is making his name internationally.
 Dane is widely regarded as the top player from St.Kitts and was just recently listed as one of the all star players at the annual NBA Basketbal Summer League in Las Vegas.
 The league draws scores of scouts from the NBA and the world.
 Dane’s performance at the league was phenomenal.
 According to at least one scout they would be surprised if Rawlins is not picked up by a NBA Team.
+From players such as Stephen Curry, Lebron James and Michael Jordan to name a few, it is always exciting to see a new face on the court when they reach this level.
+Who knows?
+Maybe one day, players like Rawlins will be part of the March madness season, with people predicting whether he successes or not for his team.
+Anything is possible.
 Rawlins played in the 2014 SKNABA Finals but was unable to carry his Bird Rock team to Championship glory as they fell short to the eventual repeat champions the Challengers Exodus.

 The SKNABA Executive must be commended on the job done with the 2015 season .
 In particular the playoffs which without a doubt was the most exciting playoffs in years.
 The Marketing and Promotional activities which included Press Conferences, Commercials, Interviews with players and teams and the nightly live coverage of the finals by ZIZ significantly heightened the interest in the league and the playoffs and in particular the finals.